-That is why Activity Based Working has been a widely used design strategy for the last years.
-But in 2018 companies have been developing the concept and have moved to the next stage of Activity Based Working.
+That is why ABW has been a widely used design strategy for the last years.
+But in 2019 companies have been developing the concept and have moved to the next stage of ABW.

 Open-plan areas still popular but require well thought-out designs.
 Bigger workstation in clustered position rather than row upon row features screens to create privacy.
 The number of positions within each area should be low with the space divided by glass partitions or meeting and focus rooms.

-The next generation of Activity Based Working brings transform breakout spaces designed to accommodate individual work.
+The next generation of ABWbrings transform breakout spaces designed to accommodate individual work.
 These types of spaces feature home-style interiors, where employees feel comfortable.

 Research from the Architectural Firm Gensler has found that two-thirds of workers believe they are more efficient when they can work closely with others.
-So Activity Based Working also provides comfort spaces for team collaboration.
-Opposite, workplaces should also feature quiet zones, to provide people space to focus and avoid interruptions while background noise is minimized.
+So ABW also provides comfort spaces for team collaboration.
+Opposite, workplaces should also feature quiet zones, to provide people space to focus and avoid interruptions while background noise is minimised.
 Accordingly, this means more features such as sound proofing glass walls and clear separation of areas.

-BOOK Free Office Space Planning to create Activity Based Working
+BOOK Free Office Space Planning with Kova Interiors to create Activity Based Working